Kirsten Dunst Gives Birth, Welcomes First Child With Jesse Plemons

 Kirsten Dunst is a mom!

-The Bring It On actress has given birth to a baby boy, a source confirms to E!
+The Bring It On actress has given birth to a healthy baby boy, her rep confirms to E!
 News.
 This is the first child for the actress and her fiancé Jesse Plemons.
-Dunst and Plemons's son is "healthy," a source told People, which first reported the news.
-"Everyone is doing great."
+"Everyone is doing great," a source told People, which first reported the news.

+According to the birth certificate later obtained by E!
+News, fans learned the baby boy is named Ennis Howard Plemons.

 After months of speculation, Kirsten confirmed her pregnancy in January—without saying a word!—by cradling her baby bump in a series of photos for Rodarte's look book.